Military Review

 Then there was another one, the pilot of which was taken prisoner, also successfully delivered to the airfield in Andund packed and sent to Moscow.
 And one more, modified with a radar, which the Americans managed to bomb, nevertheless, but most likely not completely, as soon as the radars on fighters appeared in our country.

-It remains only to add that the brave American warriors were never able to get a captured MiG in battle, but they managed to “buy” a fighter only in 1953.
+It only remains to add that the brave American warriors could not get a captured MiG in battle, but they managed to "buy" a fighter, and then only in the 1953 year.

 How our Saabs in Korea stole

-But Geum Sok is a lieutenant in the DPRK Air Force, a participant in the Korean War who escaped to South Korea.
-On September 21, 1953, after the end of hostilities, he hijacked a MiG-15 aircraft, landed at Gimpo airport and stated that he was tired of life with the "red liars".
-For the fact that Noh hijacked the plane, he received $ 100 instead of the promised million, but he himself claims that this was not the reason for his escape.
+But Gym Sok is a lieutenant of the DPRK Air Force, a participant in the Korean War, who escaped to South Korea.
+21 September 1953, after the end of hostilities, he hijacked the MiG-15 aircraft, landed at Gimpo airport and said that he was tired of living with “red liars”.
+Because But hijacked the plane, he received 100 000 dollars instead of the promised million, but he himself claims that this was not the reason for his escape.

 (Wikipedia, the free encyclopedia).